timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 ```

 As we can see, the time it takes for `IndexOf` to run is directly proportional to the number of searches `N` we perform on the string.
 The time it takes for a suffix tree search to run, on the other hand, increases somewhat logarithmically.
 However, it's important to note that this improved performance comes at the cost of using more space to store the suffix tree.

+For this benchmark, we used a fairly short pattern, but as the pattern gets longer, it takes more time for the algorithm to go through the tree.
+As the pattern size gets closer to the size of the source string, using a suffix tree becomes less practical.
+Which demonstrates the importance of testing performance for your specific cases.

+You can check out the code from this post on GitHub: [SuffixTreeSearch](https://github.com/timiskhakov/SuffixTreeSearch).

 # Further Reading